Dry Doddington: The Church of St James

-The parish church, dedicated to St James, has a west-ward leaning tower.
+The parish church, dedicated to St James, has a westward-leaning tower.

 It is a Grade II* listed building dating from the 12th century, with an early 14th-century tower.
 It was restored in 1876.

-Recent restoration work, funded by the Heritage Lottery Fund, has brought the 14th century tower back to its former glory.
-The tower boasts an impressive tilt of 4.8 or 5.1 degrees, leaning more than the Leaning Tower of Pisa in Italy which is now tilted at 3.97 degrees.
+Recent restoration work, funded by the Heritage Lottery Fund, has brought the 14th-century tower back to its former glory.
+The tower boasts an impressive tilt of 4.8 or 5.1 degrees, leaning more than the Leaning Tower of Pisa in Italy, which is now tilted at 3.97 degrees.

 The church contains a memorial to a No. 49 Squadron RAF Avro Lancaster that crashed near the village on 26 November 1944.
 The aircraft, called 'O-Oboe', was piloted by F/O Le Marquand (PB432).
 It had only been in the air for a few minutes before it crashed, laden with bombs and fuel.
 Whilst five members of the crew survived, Norman Langley, the wireless operator and air gunner, and Edward Blake, the mid-upper gunner, were killed.